Fpiotro/MOLECULAR-TRANSLATION/AutoEncoder/README.md

 * Download it directly from the GitHub
 * Generate this folder with `python ini.py` in a python terminal (example: Anaconda Powershell Prompt)

 It is possible to leave a parameter empty (e.g. checkpoint path if no checkpoint is used).
-Nevertheless, it is essential to have the **ini folder and the 3 files** that make it up for the proper functioning of the program.
-Moreover, it is necessary to have a folder named **checkpoint** at the same level, even if it is empty.
+Nevertheless, it is essential to have the **ini folder and the file** that make it up for the proper functioning of the program.

 Note that we perform validation at the end of every training epoch.